 Love him or hate him, Ernest Hemingway was a genius in his craft.
-But that doesn’t change the fact that, at times, he was an assh*le.
-He loved fighting, drinking, hunting, and womanizing, all of which led to some heinously d*ckish behavior.
-Hemingway fight tales are pretty crazy, if you haven't heard them before.
+But that doesn’t change that he loved fighting, drinking, hunting, and womanizing.
 Given his predilections, it's not surprising he’s hailed as a “man’s man,” the ultimate macho.
 In this day and age, that title doesn’t bode well for many.
-Then again, if Hemingway was alive, he’d probably have a mouthful to say about America’s hyper-sensitivity.
-Don’t even get started on what he’d say about hipster guys in skinny jeans.
+Then again, if Hemingway was alive, he’d probably have a mouthful to say about cultural sensitivity.

-You only need to read a few choice works of Hemingway’s to know he didn’t value women very much.
-He brushed them off as silly, or nothing more than gossiping idiots.
-In his story Soldier’s Home, he wrote that he preferred girls from France and Germany because “There was not all this talking.”
+In many of Hemingway's stories, women aren't taken entirely seriously.
+His female characters are often written off as silly, or nothing more than gossiping idiots.
+In his story Soldier’s Home, he wrote about preferring romancing women from France and Germany because “There was not all this talking.”

 He also wrote a letter to his editor Maxwell Perkins, about how Zelda ruined F. Scott Fitzgerald.

 “A woman ruined Scott… But why couldn’t he have told her to go to hell?
 Because she was sick...
 You can always trade one healthy woman in on another.
 But start with a sick woman and see where you get… Anyway let’s leave the subject.
 If you leave a woman, though, you probably ought to shoot her.
 It would save enough trouble in the end, even if they hanged you.”

 He Advised A Friend With A Sexual Identity Crisis Against Being GayPhoto: Public Domain / Wikiemedia Commons